-The National Science Foundation has charged the National High Magnetic Field Laboratory (NHMFL) with developing an in-house research program that:
+The National Science Foundation has charged the National High Magnetic Field Laboratory (MagLab) with developing an in-house research program that:

-The User Collaboration Grants Program seeks to achieve these objectives through funded research projects of normally 1-2 years duration in the following categories:
+The User Collaboration Grants Program funds research projects of 1-2 years duration including the following categories:

 For the pre-proposal stage only, reviewers will be instructed not to allow budget levels to affect their ranking, but to comment on appropriateness of budget levels.